 NTT Communications unveiled its 6th and largest data center in Tokyo in April 2013.
 Under the auspices of the Tokyo Metropolitan Park Association's Municipal Tree-Planting Fund, the Center is actively promoting tree-planting activities deeply rooted in the local community.
 As a part of these endeavors, trees have been planted within the Center's grounds in two distinct spring/summer and autumn/winter zones.
 As a result, visitors can enjoy the beauty and pleasure of seasonal flowers all year round.
 Complementing this initiative, steps have been taken to conduct wind environment simulations.
 By planting such vegetation as evergreen trees along the southwest corner, which bears the full brunt of wind activity, every effort is being made to ensure harmony with the surrounding environment.

-Everyone on this planet, in addition to companies, need to be aware of the importance of biodiversity and take action to preserve biodiversity.
-With this in mind, we launched the Biodiversity Photo Contest: Living with Nature from fiscal 2016 as an opportunity for employees, their families and experts to come together and think about biodiversity.
+NTT Communications believes that everyone and every organization on this planet—both individuals and companies—need to be aware of the importance of biodiversity and take action to preserve it.
+With this in mind, we have held the Biodiversity Photo Contest: Living with Nature since fiscal 2016.
+In fiscal 2020, we renamed it the SDG Photo Contest and provided opportunities for employees as well as their families and acquaintances to come together and think about how to create a sustainable society and preserve biodiversity.

 CSR Committee Chairman’s Award